LearnOnDemandSystems/docs/tms/tms-administrators/courses-and-activities/overall/course-setting-disable-class-activities.md

+---
+title: "How can I set up a course for disabling class activities?"
+isPublished: true
+---

 # How do I set up a course which allows class activities to be disabled?

 You can control when and if students have access to class activities.
 Instructors can enable or disable any activity in a class they are assigned to teach, and Operations managers can disable activities in classes they manage.